Learn about 18 Types Of Blog Topics That Make The Most Money & Drive Traffic.

 - Choosing The Right Computer For You

-People love to read case studies because you’re providing them with information that comes to ‘real world experience.’
+People love to read case studies because you’re providing them with information that comes from ‘real-world experience.’

-The content in a case study is somewhat more inspiring and actionable since readers get to see the actual results over your shoulder.
+The content in a case study is somewhat more inspiring and actionable since readers get to see the actual results over their shoulders.

 This kind of post isn’t suitable for every topic, but I love producing them in the blogging world and wrapping them around “How To” type content as I share my own experiences and tests.